jaclu/tmux-packet-loss/README.md

 ## Operation

-Appears if losses are at or above the threshold level.
-A convenient way to see if there are connectivity issues.

-If @packet-loss-hist_avg_display is 1, then when losses are displayed, the historical average losses are also displayed.

 This plugin runs a background process using repeated runs of ping to determine % package loss.
-The loss level is calculated as a weighted average of the stored data points, making the latest checks stand out.
+The loss level is by default calculated as a weighted average of the stored data points, making the latest checks stand out.
-Past the decline point, the average of all samples is used.

 On modern tmux versions, this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and